Thrift Savings Plan (TSP)

 TSP contributions are voluntary in the amount chosen by the participant.
 TSP benefits are in addition to employees’ FERS or CSRS annuity.
 TSP is an important part of a FERS employee’s retirement package, along with their FERS Basic Annuity and Social Security benefits.
 For CSRS employees, TSP serves as a supplement to their CSRS annuity.
 For more information about TSP, see the TSP Web site at https://www.tsp.gov.

-1. Select the Self-Service button.
-The TSP Self-Service Request page is displayed.
+- Select the Self-Service button.
+The TSP Self-Service Request Page is displayed.

-Figure 100: Enter ROTH TSP Self-Service Request Page
+Figure 102: Enter ROTH TSP Self-Service Request page

-1. Complete the TSP and/or ROTH fields as follows:
+- Complete the TSP ROTH fields as follows:

 Type of Election Field Instruction